kasemir/EPICSV4Sandbox/README.md

     neutronClientMain -m -q

-If IOC includes pvaSrv, its V3 records can also be reached via pvAccess.
+If IOC includes pvaSrv, which it does by default for EPICS 7, all V3 records can also be reached via pvAccess.
 See srcIoc/src/neutronsInclude.dbd

 ntndarrayServer